Boston Red Sox: 1986 World Series and Game Six

 Carl Yastrzemski retired after the 1983 season, during which the Red Sox finished sixth in the seven-team AL East, posting their worst record since 1966.

 However, in 1986, it appeared that the team's fortunes were about to change.
 The offense had remained strong with Jim Rice, Dwight Evans, Don Baylor and Wade Boggs.
 Roger Clemens led the pitching staff, going 24–4 with a 2.48 ERA, and had a 20-strikeout game to win both the American League Cy Young and Most Valuable Player awards.
 Clemens became the first starting pitcher to win both awards since Vida Blue in 1971.
 Despite spending a month and a half on the disabled list in the middle of the season, left-hander Bruce Hurst went 13–8, striking out 167 and pitching four shutout games.
 Boston sportswriters that season compared Clemens and Hurst to Don Drysdale and Sandy Koufax from the 1960s Los Angeles Dodgers.

 The Red Sox won the AL East for the first time in 11 seasons, and faced the California Angels in the ALCS.
 The teams split the first two games in Boston, but the Angels won the next two home games, taking a 3–1 lead in the series.
 With the Angels poised to win the series, the Red Sox trailed 5–2 heading into the ninth inning of Game 5.
 A two-run homer by Baylor cut the lead to one.
 With two outs and a runner on, and one strike away from elimination, Dave Henderson homered off Donnie Moore to put Boston up 6–5.
-Although the Angels tied the game in the bottom of the ninth, the Red Sox won in the 11th on a Henderson sacrifice fly off Moore.
+Although the Angels tied the game in the bottom of the ninth, the Red Sox won in the eleventh on a Henderson sacrifice fly off Moore.
 The Red Sox then found themselves with six- and seven-run wins at Fenway Park in Games 6 and 7 to win the American League title.